-What if I was injured whilst travelling to or from work or during a work break - can I make a workers’ compensation claim?
+if I was injured whilst travelling to or from work or during a work break - can I make a workers’ compensation claim?

 Your rights to Workers’ Compensation will depend on whether there has been some significant deviation from your journey whilst travelling to or from the workplace, whether it is on your way to work, returning home after work, or during any work break (e.g. Lunch, morning or afternoon tea, smoke break etc.).

-The Court was told by the worker that he had stayed at his friend's home as it was closer to the airport for his travel to Sydney the following day.
-The Court held this was a sufficient explanation for the overnight stay, and the worker was still travelling for his work at the time of the injury occurring.
+The Court was told by the worker that he had stayed at his friend's home as it was closer to the airport for his travel to Sydney the following day, and as such the court held this was a sufficient explanation for the overnight stay, and the worker was still travelling for his work at the time of the injury occurring.

 You may also have other rights to compensation at law through a Common Law claim for damages, e.g. in negligence, trespass, motor vehicle accident claims, public liability claims etc.

 Chat with a Lawyer today as strict time limits apply

 You should contact us, The Personal Injury Lawyers to find out what your rights and entitlements are.